-Although Indonesia is a conducive place for investment and establish a company. in terms of markets, resources, and investment climate, some companies are not fortunate enough to reap good profits and run the businesses smoothly in this country.
+Although Indonesia is a conducive place for investment and establishing a company,in terms of markets, resources, and investment climate, some companies are not fortunate enough to reap good profits and run their businesses smoothly in this country.

 Several reasons can lead to dissolution

 Company dissolution is not always the result of business failure, which can include insufficient resources, poor management, unstable economic conditions or unprofitability.
 Often the decision to dissolve comes in the midst of growing the business.
 Legally, in accordance with Act number 40 of 2007, there are several reasons that can lead to dissolution, such as:

 - A valid resolution of a General Meeting of Shareholders (GMS) through mutual consensus with at least three-quarters of voting shares in favor of dissolution

 - The expiration of the term of incorporation as stated in the articles of association

 - Revocation of the business license, particularly for companies with specific licenses

 - Based on a court decision, because of any non-compliance with the law, including legal defect of deed of establishment and operation of a company that has been inactive for three years.